TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-v2-insight-activityidportal.md

 ## We ran diagnostics on your resource and found the following

 <!--issueDescription-->
-Based on the RunId provided we found User Errors and we would like to recommend the following Troubleshoot Guides to help you on fixing each of them.
+Based on the RunId provided, we found user errors.
+We recommend the following troubleshooting guides to help you resolve these issues.
 <!--/issueDescription-->

 ## **Recommended Steps**

-Please follow the Troubleshoot Guide link below for each activity error:
+Follow the troubleshooting guide link for each activity error, as specified:

 <dl style="margin-left: 4%;">
     <dt><!--$ActivityName0-->[ActivityName0]<!--/$ActivityName0--> <i><!--$ActivityId0-->[ActivityId0]<!--/$ActivityId0--></i></dt>